Resetting Your Pocket PC Phone

 To perform a hard reset

+- Release the two SOFT KEYs, and then press the button on your device.
 Warning!
 Your device will be set back to factory default settings.
 Please ensure any additional installed programs and/or user data have been backed up before a hard reset is performed.